devtemplates/eslint-preset-typescript/README.md

 ## Usage

-The new eslint configuration allows for significantly easier setup.
+The new eslint configuration allows for significantly easier usage.

 1. Install eslint (needs to be > 8.0.0): `npm install eslint --save-dev`
 2. Install eslint-preset-typescript: `npm install @devtemplates/eslint-preset-typescript`